Get News & Updates Directly To Your Inbox

 Trouble connecting with others is one of the hallmarks of autism spectrum disorder.
 Even those who do speak often struggle to understand others and make themselves understood.

-Although autism appears to be tied to very early brain development, most signs and symptoms tend to emerge between two and three years of age.
-Parents are often the first to notice that their child is showing unusual behaviors.
+Although autism appears to be tied to very early brain development, most signs and symptoms tend to appear between two and three years of age.
+Parents are often the first to notice that their child shows unusual behaviors.
 Failing to make eye contact, not responding to his or her name, or playing with toys in unusual and repetitive ways are all warning signs.

-Autism spectrum disorder can also be diagnosed later in life as learning, social and emotional difficulties emerge.
+Autism spectrum disorder can also be diagnosed later in life as learning, social and emotional troubles appear.

-There is currently no cure for ASD.
+There is currently no cure for autism spectrum disorder.
 Doctors and researchers are still working to find out which treatments work best for each child.
-In the meantime, early intervention can make school and life easier for most kids with autism.
+For now, early intervention can make school and life easier for most kids with autism.
 It’s essential to talk with your child’s doctor as soon as possible if you think your child may have ASD or other developmental problems.
 Some children can benefit from behavioral therapy and medications.

 Look for a qualified developmental pediatrician, child neurologist, child psychologist or psychiatrist to guide your child’s treatment.
 Check with your specialist before trying any alternative therapy, special diet or supplements.